namednil/BOWser/README.md

 python3 parse.py

 ## Performance
-BOWser trains relatively fast (seconds to at most a few minutes) and gives surprisingly good results on some datasets that aren't too compositional.
+BOWser trains relatively fast (seconds to at most a few minutes) and gives surprisingly good results on some datasets (question split) that aren't too compositional - indicating that these corpora are too simple or the evaluation too generous.

 | dataset                     | accuracy |
 |-----------------------------|----------|